jinfanfrankhu/jinfanfrankhu.github.io/about.md

   <div>
     <p>I was born 4 days early on December 30, 2007.
 My mom told me it was so I'd be marked as a dependent on her taxes that year, saving her a cool $10k.
 In the Stamford Hospital, I was christened Jinfan Frank Hu (胡近凡), meaning Close To Ordinary.
 Or Close To Mundane.
 Or Close To Whatever.
 I know, I know, what a cruel joke. </p>

     <p>Don't worry though, they thought the name through.
 They weren't calling me a 凡人 (commoner), they named me Jinfan because they hoped I'd aspire to be ordinary.
 A.K.A, I was born extraordinary.
-A.K.A, I'm ***built different***.
-And, yaknow, it's easy to say that you're built different when you beat someone in a 1on1 in hockey, but it's real difficult to say that you're built different when your eye prescription is -475 in both eyes.
+A.K.A, I'm <strong>built different</strong>.
+And, you know, it's easy to say that you're built different when you beat someone in a 1on1 in hockey, but it's real difficult to say that you're built different when your eye prescription is -475 in both eyes.
 Yup, I'm extraordinarily nearsighted. </p>
   </div>
     <img src="/images/BoyScouts.jpg" alt="Profile photo" style="width: 300px; border-radius: 8px;">
 </div>